VincentHeng/face_rec/README.md

 A neural network trained to classify images of family members

 Convolutional neural network architecture comprises of 3 convolutional layers followed by 2 fully connected linear layers.
-Network trained on limited custom dataset created small image set expanded through contrast adjustments.
+Network trained on limited custom dataset created small image set expanded through PIL transforms.

 train.py : trains the network; also contains the pref() function to use trained network to infer on validation set